maxupravitelev/raccoon-shopping/README.md

 ## info

-This repository is an early stage of a shopping-list web app, whose features should be accessible for people with disabilities and support them and their allies during shopping.
+This repository is an early stage of a shopping-list web app, whose goal it is to be accessable for everybody.
+It aims at empowering people to help each other.

 ## current version